 Materials

 One-hundred-eighty associative word pairs were taken from the University of South Florida Free Association Norms (Nelson et al., 2004).
-These pairs consisted of 40 asymmetric forward pairs in which association only occurred in the forward direction (e.g., bounce-ball), 40 asymmetric backward pairs in which association only occurred in the backward direction (e.g., ball-bounce), 40 symmetric pairs in which forward and backward strength were equivalent (e.g., on-oﬀ), 40 unrelated pairs (e.g., building-cat), and 20 non-tested buffers to control for primacy and recency effects.
+These pairs consisted of 40 asymmetric forward pairs in which association only occurred in the forward direction (e.g., bounce-ball), 40 asymmetric backward pairs in which association only occurred in the backward direction (e.g., ball-bounce), and 40 symmetric pairs in which forward and backward strength were equivalent (e.g., on-oﬀ), 40 unrelated pairs (e.g., building-cat), and 20 non-tested buffers to control for primacy and recency effects.
 Pairs were equally distributed across two study lists, each consisting of 20 symmetrical, forward, backward, and unrelated pairs and 10 buﬀers.
+All stimuli pairs used for each pair type have been made available via our OSF page (https://osf.io/hvdma/).

-All participants were presented with both lists which were separated into two study-test blocks, the order of which was counterbalanced across participants.
+Participants were presented with both lists which were separated into two study-test blocks, the order of which was counterbalanced across participants.
 Both study lists were organized such that ﬁve buﬀer pairs were presented at the beginning and end of each list, with the remaining pairs randomized anew for each participant.
 Thus, each study block contained 90 pairs (80 tested, 10 buffer).
 Additionally, pair types were equated on associative strength (i.e., FAS and BAS) using the Nelson et al. (2004) free-association norms and lexical and semantic properties including word length, SUBTLEX frequency (Brysbaert & New, 2009), and concreteness values from the English Lexicon Project (Balota et al., 2007).
 Associative strength and semantic/lexical properties of the pair types are reported in the Appendix (Tables A1-A2).
 Furthermore, all study blocks were matched on these properties so that mean associative overlap and lexical/semantic properties were equivalent between direction types and across study lists.
 For all pair types, counterbalanced versions of the study lists were created that switched the order of the word pairs (i.e., forest-tree vs. tree-forest).
 This allowed for greater control of item differences, particularly on forward and backward pairs, as the same items were used in both the forward and backward directions across counterbalances.
 Pair order was similarly flipped and counterbalanced across unrelated and symmetrical pairs.

 The cued-recall test in each block consisted of all 80 cues from the original study items (minus buffers).
 The cue was presented next to a blank space that was to be completed with the studied target word.
 Test order was randomized anew for each participant.